joshuakamp/joshuakamp.github.io/_posts/2022-04-01-alternate-data-streams.md

 <br>

 ## How to hide data in Alternate Data Streams
-Let's take a look at the following simple text file:
+Let's take a look at the following simple text file:<br>
 ![A simple text file.](/assets/images/simpletextfile.png)

-If we open a new PowerShell window and run the <code>Get-Item simple.txt -Stream *</code> command, we can see that there is only one stream called :$DATA.
+If we open a new PowerShell window and run the <code>Get-Item simple.txt -Stream *</code> command, we can see that there is only one stream called :$DATA.<br>
 ![Default :$DATA stream](/assets/images/psstream.png)
 As mentioned before, the name of this default stream is empty and it contains the main content of the file.

 Now what if we wanted to store some secret text in our simple text file?
 We could do that by creating a new ADS with the following PowerShell command: <br>
 <code>Set-Content .\simple.txt -Value "42 is the answer to the Ultimate Question of Life, the Universe, and Everything." -Stream MyHiddenStream</code><br>
 This command will create a new ADS named "MyHiddenStream" in our simple text file.
-Let's display the streams again with the command that we used earlier:
+Let's display the streams again with the command that we used earlier:<br>
 ![Display ADS in PowerShell](/assets/images/psstream2.png)

-We can also view ADS in a Windows command prompt by using the <code>dir /r</code> command:
+We can also view ADS in a Windows command prompt by using the <code>dir /r</code> command:<br>
 ![dir /r](/assets/images/dir.png)

-If we open our simple text file again in notepad, the content is still the same:
+If we open our simple text file again in notepad, the content is still the same:<br>
 ![Content of simple text file](/assets/images/simpletextfile2.png)

 So how do we view the secret text that we just entered?
 Well, we'd have to call the ADS to view this text.
-We can do this by executing the following command: <code>notepad.exe simple.txt:MyHiddenStream</code>
+We can do this by executing the following command: <code>notepad.exe simple.txt:MyHiddenStream</code><br>
 ![Secret text](/assets/images/42.png)